 Create realistic fur, short hair, wool, and grass.
 Choose from multiple fur type presets and multiple fur types per surface.
 Clumping controls enable natural looks such as wet, matted, or dirty fur.
 Use the attractor system for keyframed or dynamic fur motion.

 Nondestructive animation layering system works with attributes.
 The Set Driven Key tool enables you to keyframe complex relationships between animated parameters.
 Graph and Dopesheet Editors control how animated attributes change over time.
-You can fine-tune animation in the viewport with editable motion trails.
+Fine-tune animation in the viewport with editable motion trails.
 Block out and mark up animation directly in the 3D scene with the Grease Pencil.

 Human IK solver and built-in Spline IK, Spring IK, and single chain and lightweight 2-bone solvers enable you to rig and animate believable characters.
 Articulate natural-looking bipeds and quadrupeds.
 Nondestructive live retargeting workflow works with motion capture and other animation data.
 Maya Muscle has advanced deformation tools for realistic or highly stylized muscle and skin motion.
 Manipulate joints on a bound skeleton with a nondestructive workflow.